 Insurance typically covers:

-- Laboratory tests ordered by your GP
+- Laboratory tests ordered by your GP (with a medical indication)

 - GP consultations for monitoring